nicolabs/nicolabs.net/about.md

 You can **contact me more privately** from [keybase.io/encrypt#nicolabs](https://keybase.io/encrypt#nicolabs) or by using [my PGP key](assets/about/nicobo.gpgpubkey.asc) with your favorite tool.

-I've published assertions on [keybase.io/nicolabs](https://keybase.io/nicolabs) so you can verify the identities above.
+I've published assertions on [keybase.io/nicolabs](https://keybase.io/nicolabs) so you can verify my identities above.